 Jackie is a Bay Area native and Managing Director of Payments Strategy and Product Development at Charles Schwab & Co. and Charles Schwab Bank.
 Prior to Schwab, Jackie was a consultant with Cambridge Management Consulting where she created and implemented strategic and business process solutions in a variety of industries including financial services, interactive multimedia, oil and gas, apparel, and telecommunications.
 Her educational background includes a BS in Sociology from the University of California at Davis.
 Since 2008, Jackie has organized financial literacy workshops for Gateway High School students.
 She is a member of the San Francisco chapter of the National Charity League.
 Jackie and her husband, Phil Conley, live in San Francisco with their daughter who attends Gateway High School; their son is a Gateway High School graduate who is currently attending Northeastern University.

-Sue is a residential real estate agent with Paragon Real Estate Group and head of their luxury division.
+Sue is a residential real estate agent with Paragon Real Estate Group.
 With a background in sales, teaching, and communication skills training, her career has included stretches at HBO, Turner Broadcasting, and San Francisco State University.
 Sue earned her BS in Economics from Villanova University and MBA from Fordham University.
 She also serves on the board of Vision of Hope.
-She lives in San Francisco with her husband, Patrick Skovran, and son.
+She lives in San Francisco with her husband, Patrick Skovran, and two sons.

 Suzanne is one of Gateway's founders and a past board chair.
 She recently served for over a decade as the associate director of college counseling at the Urban School.
 She currently serves as a member of the advisory board for UC Berkeley's Graduate School of Education.
 Before returning to her native San Francisco, she worked as a lead teacher for special education programs at Evanston Township High School in Illinois and taught at Danby High School in Detroit.
 She has also served on the board of trustees at The Urban School and Marin Country Day School as well as the advisory boards of Aim High and the Parent Education Network.
 Suzanne and her husband, Will, have three children.